-The kitchen is the heart of a home.
-Before you move, you want to take the time to properly pack your kitchen to ensure all of the items you are packing remain intact and free from damage during transport.
-Here are a few tips to follow before you attempt to pack your kitchen.
+The kitchen is the heart of your home, and chances are you’ve got plenty of valuable belongings in there that you’d like to protect during your relocation.
+So before you move, you’ll want to take the time to properly pack your kitchen to ensure all of your items are well-protected and remain intact and damage free during transport.

 Declutter Before Packing

 One of the top tips for packing your kitchen is to take the time to declutter before you begin to pack.
 A few weeks prior to your move, go through your drawers and cabinets to see if you’re hanging onto anything you rarely use or don’t actually need.

 If you have a junk drawer in your kitchen, make sure you sort through that, too.
 Set aside some time to get rid of anything that isn’t necessary, so you’ll have less to pack and less to worry about during your relocation.

 If your items are still in good condition, consider selling them on an online or local marketplace like Craigslist, OfferUp, or Facebook Marketplace.
 That way, you’ll make some extra cash, so if you discover you got rid of something you actually needed, you can use what you earned to purchase a replacement.

 Check out our top 8 tips for downsizing while you pack for more helpful ideas!